 Fran Faircloth is an associate and core member in Ropes & Gray’s data, privacy, and cybersecurity practice.
 She represents clients handling complex data, privacy, and cybersecurity matters across a wide range of industries and sectors.
 Recently, Fran has been advising clients across industries on issues of data protection, opportunistic cyber attacks, and contact tracing technologies in the wake of the COVID-19 outbreak.

-Fran maintains an active pro bono practice that has focused on women’s issues and immigration.
-She previously completed a fellowship with the National Women's Law Center where she focused on education and employment issues.
+Fran maintains an active pro bono practice that is focused on women’s issues and election law.
+She previously completed a fellowship with the National Women's Law Center where she focused on education and employment matters.

 Prior to joining Ropes & Gray, Fran practiced at a large international firm and served as a law clerk for the Honorable Scott M. Matheson of the U.S. Court of Appeals for the Tenth Circuit.
 While in law school, Fran was managing editor for the Yale Law Journal and a co-chair of Yale Law Women.